dzg/matrix-googlevoice/README.md

 2. Create a new account for your bot on your homeserver, then get the `access_token`.
 (The simplest way to do this is using [Element](https://element.io/).
 Instructions [here](https://t2bot.io/docs/access_tokens/).)
 3. You must send the replies _from your own Gmail account_, so this requires authenticating your Gmail.
 Grab an **App Password** for Gmail.
 (Instructions [here](https://support.google.com/accounts/answer/185833).)
 4. (Optional) **roomAvatarURL** You can set an avatar for all new rooms created by the bot, e.g., a Google Voice icon, or a cute robot.
 Must be in the form of an MXC path, i.e., `mxc://myserver.com/BaaWqWAJoXVvcqNbwjJLiwEI.` The easiest way to do this is to send an image in any room, then right click the image message and "View source".
-5. Edit `config.js` with all your parameters.
+5. Rename `config.example.js` to `config.js` and edit with your parameters.
-6. Run `matrix-googlevoice-bot.js` on any machine with Internet and `node` – your homeserver, laptop, Pi, whatever.
+6. Run `node matrix-googlevoice-bot.js` on any machine with Internet and `node` – your homeserver, laptop, Pi, whatever.
 Set it up to always run using your preferred method.

 #### Notes